A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Case Study: Mode-Controlled Markov Jump Linear System

+The entropy Hessians are positive definite on the simplex tangent spaces, while the bilinear cross terms cancel in the saddle first-order operator.
+Since $\mathbf{M}_i(\mathbf{k})$ is linear in $\mathbf{k}$, the implicit-function theorem makes the saddle maps smooth in $\mathbf{k}$.
+Consequently,

+defines the single-valued, locally Lipschitz equilibrium generator $\Pi_\tau^*(\mathbf{k})$.
+Thus entropy is part of the outer running cost itself, not an ex-post tie-breaking rule.

+The inner and outer layers remain genuinely coupled: the selected rates $\mu^{*,\tau}(\mathbf{k})$ enter the inner Riccati flow \eqref{eq:coupled-Riccati}, while the inner value, through $\mathrm{Tr}(P_i)$, drives the outer HJI \eqref{eq:outer-regularized-hji}.
+The trace projection and the ansatz $U_i=k_i(t)$ do not remove this coupling; they only reduce the instantaneous macro interaction to a finite regularized matrix game.
+The coupling survives across time through a common backward system for $(\mathbf{P},\mathbf{k})$.

-\begin{theorem} Consider the hierarchical LQG case study with mode-only outer mixed strategies $(f(t,i),g(t,i))$ inducing bilinear switching rates $\mu_{ij}(f,g)=\bar\mu_{ij}+f^\top\Lambda_{ij}g$, and assume the inner Isaacs regularity conditions so that the dynamic programming principle applies.
-A feedback equilibrium is characterized by the coupled backward system on $[0,T]$: \begin{enumerate} \item \textbf{Outer value and equilibrium switching.} Let $\mathbf{k}(t)=(k_i(t))_{i\in\mathcal I}$ and define the (forced) outer flow
+\begin{proposition}[Entropy-regularized Game--Metzler reduction] Consider the hierarchical LQG case study with the bilinear switching-rate model \eqref{eq:bilinear-rates}, the regularized outer cost \eqref{eq:outer-regularized-cost}, and the inner Isaacs regularity conditions.
+The mode-only equilibrium is characterized by the common backward system consisting of the outer offset equations \eqref{eq:outer-regularized-hji} and the coupled Riccati equations \eqref{eq:coupled-Riccati}, with the rates selected by \eqref{eq:entropy-selected-rates}.
+The inner value is $V_i(t,x)=\tfrac{1}{2}x^\top P_i(t)x+r_i(t)$ and the inner saddle feedback is given by \eqref{eq:inner-lqg-sol}. \end{proposition}